Black Travel Box founder wins Denver Startup Week pitch competition

 “Ironically, what happened was people were actually loving the products,” she said.
 “So our products that we sell right now were iterations of that MVP.”

 Brown spent many hours at Commons on Champa, 1245 Champa St., Denver’s entrepreneurship hub by the Downtown Denver Partnership.
-She spent time with Michael Bevis, Manager of Innovation & Entrepreneurship with the Denver Office of Economic Development and Opportunity, who connected her to other entrepreneurs, spaces and community resources.
+She spent time with Michael Bevis, manager of innovation and entrepreneurship with the Denver Office of Economic Development and Opportunity, who connected her to other entrepreneurs, spaces and community resources.

 The company “went live” in October 2018, selling products online at www.theblacktravelbox.com, and Brown quit her corporate job.